Timoses/dotfim/README.md

 # DotfiM - A Dotfile Manager

-DotfiM manages your git repository and syncs it with your local dotfiles.
+DotfiM manages your dotfiles git repository and syncs it with your local dotfiles.
 The advantage is that you can make live changes to your dotfiles which will be synced automatically to your git repository after running `dotfim`.
+Simply run `dotfim` on other devices without losing your setup.

 ## Content
 - [Installation](#installation)